mwbowers/mwbowers.github.io/reference/expo/qsys-expo-model/job-session.md

 ---
 title: JobSession class
-description: Stores user data while the user navigates the application.
-JobSession state uses a store maintained by the Job to persist data across requests.
+description: "Stores user data while the user navigates the application.
+JobSession state uses a store maintained by the Job to persist data across requests. "
+last_modified_at: 2024-06-26T20:27:13Z
 ---

 Stores user data while the user navigates the application.
 JobSession state uses a store maintained by the Job to persist data across requests.